-Net cash used in investing activities was \$9,245,106 for the year ended December 31, 2020 and \$8,300,608 for the year ended December 31, 2019.
-In both periods net cash used in investing activities primarily consisted of cash outflows for purchases of satellite components, laboratory equipment and other property and equipment.
+Net cash used in investing activities was \$11,213 thousand for the year ended December 31, 2021 compared to \$9,245 thousand for the year ended December 31, 2020.
+The increase in cash used in investing activities of \$1,968 thousand or 21%, was primarily driven by an increase in purchases of satellite components, laboratory equipment and other property and equipment.